AnthonyCxx/Notes-and-Writeups/C#/ControlFlow/Loops.md

 ```

 ## Foreach Statement
 A _foreach_ loop executes the body of the loop for every item in a [container](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.container?view=net-5.0) (iterable object).
 The variable declared in the loop is updated to be the item at the current index in the loop for each item in the loop.
+In other words, the
+variable takes on the value of the container at said index until all the items have been run through.

 ### Format
 ```C#